-The Catholic Diocese of Wilmington has asked all schools within the Diocese to close from March 16 until May 15.
-The situation changes daily, and we ask that you continually check this website in addition to local and national news sources to stay abreast of the coronavirus pandemic.
+The Catholic Diocese of Wilmington has asked all schools within the Diocese to close all school buildings for the remainder of the school year in both Delaware and the Eastern Shore of Maryland.
+We ask that you continually check this website in addition to local and national news sources to stay abreast of the coronavirus pandemic.

 A rigorous online curriculum has been established for Saint Mark’s students and will be in place until students are permitted to return to school.
 Only essential personnel will be allowed in school.